SDP bounds on quantum codes: Contributions

 \section{Contributions}

 Our aim is to determine the existence of quantum codes with block-length $n$, code distance~$\delta$, and the dimension of the code space~$K$.
-A quantum code with parameters $(\!(n,K,\delta)\!)_2$ is then able to encode a $K$-dimensional system into $n$ qubits, such that any errors acting on $\lfloor \tfrac{\delta-1}{2} \rfloor$ physical qubits can be corrected.
-One of the fundamental problems of quantum coding theory is~\cite{1986Hill, dougherty2015open}:
+A quantum code with parameters $(\!(n,K,\delta)\!)_2$ is then able to encode a $K$-dimensional system into $n$ qubits, such that errors acting on at most $\lfloor \tfrac{\delta-1}{2} \rfloor$ physical qubits can be corrected.
+A fundamental problem in quantum coding theory is~\cite{1986Hill, dougherty2015open}: